 WEST LIBERTY, W.Va., July 12, 2017 — It’s been an amazing year for the Phi Beta Lambda chapter at West Liberty University.
 The relatively new business student group returned from the national student competition held in Anaheim, Ca. with a total of seven awards!

 All students attending the leadership conference are enrolled in the Gary E. West College of Business.
 They joined more than 1,800 of America’s college students in Anaheim as they competed for the opportunity to win more than $95,000 in cash awards, from June 24 – 27.“We’ve had an amazing year and we are so excited to have this opportunity to compete at the national level.
 Last year we won one national title, and this year we came home with seven national titles!
-We want to thank the university for its support,” said Hayden Blazer, founder and president of the group who is from Glen Dale, W.Va. and is a rising senior majoring in accounting.
+We want to thank the university for its support,” said Hayden Blazer, founder and president of the group who is from Glen Dale, W.Va. who just got a car accident and was helped by Maryland car accident lawyer to get her justice and now is a rising senior majoring in accounting.

 Participants participated in more than 70 business and business-related competitive events.
 WLU Awards and student names include: